 Plant-based protein isn’t just tofu (though I’m absolutely team tofu).
 Your options are way more exciting:

-Legumes and beans are the MVPs here.
-Chickpeas, black beans, lentils—they’re cheap, filling, and incredibly versatile.
+- Legumes and beans – Chickpeas, black beans, lentils—they’re cheap, filling, and incredibly versatile.
 Roast chickpeas with smoked paprika and they taste completely different from curry-spiced ones.
-See where I’m going with this?
+For more inspiration, check out this 30-Minute Chickpea Sweet Potato Curry for a flavorful option.

-Tofu and tempeh need a moment of respect.
-Press your tofu properly (seriously, don’t skip this), marinate it overnight if you can, then bake or pan-fry until crispy.
-Tempeh brings this nutty, fermented goodness that’s perfect for Asian-style bowls.
+- Tofu and tempeh – Press your tofu properly, marinate it overnight if you can, then bake or pan-fry until crispy.
+Tempeh brings a nutty, fermented goodness perfect for quick plant-based dinners.
+You can also explore more high-protein plant-based meals for variety.

-Edamame is the lazy person’s protein (said with love).
-Pop it in boiling water for five minutes and you’re done.
+- Edamame – Lazy person’s protein.
+Pop it in boiling water for five minutes.
 Zero effort, maximum nutrition.

-I usually prep two different proteins per week.
-Any more than that and I’m spending my entire Sunday in the kitchen, which defeats the purpose.
+Prep two different proteins per week.
+Any more than that and you’ll spend your entire Sunday in the kitchen, defeating the purpose.

 Vegetables: The More, The Merrier

-Ever wondered why restaurant bowls look so much better than homemade ones?
-It’s the vegetable variety.
-They’re not throwing in just broccoli and calling it a day.
+Ever wondered why restaurant bowls look better than homemade ones?
+It’s all about vegetable variety.

-Toss everything in olive oil, salt, and pepper.
-Roast at 425°F for about 25-30 minutes.
+Toss in olive oil, salt, and pepper.
+Roast at 425°F for 25–30 minutes.
 Done.
-You’ve just created the backbone of a week’s worth of lunches.
+Your healthy lunch bowls now have a flavorful backbone.

-Want to feel fancy?
-Quick-pickle some vegetables.
-Slice radishes, red onions, or carrots super thin, cover them with rice vinegar, a pinch of sugar, and salt.
-Let them sit for at least 30 minutes.
-These tangy little gems elevate any bowl from “meh” to “okay, who’s the chef here?”
+Quick-Pickle Game – Slice radishes, red onions, or carrots thin, cover with rice vinegar, a pinch of sugar, and salt.
+Let sit 30 minutes.
+These tangy gems elevate any plant-based meal prep bowl from “meh” to “chef-level.”e tangy gems elevate any plant-based meal prep bowl from “meh” to “chef-level.”

 Sauces and Dressings: Where the Magic Happens

-IMO, this is where most meal prep fails or succeeds.
+IMO, this is where most plant-based meal prep bowls either fail or succeed.
 You can have the most perfectly prepped ingredients, but without a killer sauce?
 You’re basically eating healthy cardboard.

 My Weekly Rotation

-Tahini-Lemon Dressing – Mix tahini, lemon juice, garlic, water until smooth.
-This works with literally everything.
+- Tahini-Lemon Dressing – Mix tahini, lemon juice, garlic, water until smooth.
+Works with literally everything.

 Keep these separate until eating time.
 No one wants pre-soggy salad greens.
 Trust me on this one :/